 The Access Group Loan Program provides FFELP Loans and Private Loans, primarily to graduate and professional students.
-The Financed Student Loans to be held under the Indenture consist solely of FFELP Loans made pursuant to the Access Group Loan Program.
+The Portfolio Loans to be held under the Indenture consist solely of FFELP Loans made pursuant to the Access Group Loan Program.

-On the Date of Issuance, Access Group will use a portion of the proceeds of the Notes to refinance a portfolio of FFELP Loans (the "Initial Portfolio Loans") currently financed under the Warehouse Financing.
-The Initial Portfolio Loans are made up of FFELP Loans that had an approximate aggregate outstanding balance (principal plus accrued interest) of \$877,000,000 as of March 31, 2006 (the "Statistical Cut-off Portfolio Loans") and additional Consolidation Loans made on or after March 31, 2006 and before the date hereof.
-The Initial Portfolio Loans consist of Stafford Loans and Unsubsidized Stafford Loans made for academic years 2004-2005 and 2005-2006 and Consolidation Loans made during 2005 and 2006.
-See "-Acquisition of Initial Portfolio Loans."
-Nearly half of the Initial Portfolio Loans are evidenced by electronically signed notes.
+On the Date of Issuance, Access Group will use a portion of the proceeds of the Notes, together with other funds it has available for that purpose, to refinance a portfolio of FFELP Loans (the "Portfolio Loans") currently financed under the Warehouse Financing.
+The Portfolio Loans are made up of FFELP Loans that had an approximate aggregate outstanding balance (principal plus accrued interest) of \$457,500,000 as of May 31, 2008.
+The Portfolio Loans consist of Stafford Loans, Unsubsidized Stafford Loans, and PLUS Loans made for academic years 2006-2007 and 2007-2008; no Consolidation Loans are included.
+The particular FFELP Loans selected for inclusion in the Portfolio Loans consist of Stafford Loans, Unsubsidized Stafford Loans, and PLUS Loans that were originated on or after July 1, 2006 and before October 1, 2007.
+See "-Origination of Portfolio Loans."
+Substantially all of the Portfolio Loans that are PLUS Loans were made to graduate students.
+A majority of the Portfolio Loans are evidenced by electronically signed notes.